Les Rencontres d’Arles 2024

 Coline Jourdan is a visual photographer born in 1993 in Lyon, France.
 Raising the Dust is the second part of a work questioning the effects of mining extractivism.
 This series focuses on the former gold and arsenic mine of Salsigne, located in the valley de l’Orbiel, in Aude.
 It was the largest gold mine in Europe and the largest arsenic mine in the world, having supplied arsenic necessary for the American army to create Agent Orange and Agent Blue during the Vietnam War.
 Today, extraction has stopped, but the mine continues to shape the landscape.
 What is obvious is that we see nothing.
 The nature, soils and waters of the Orbiel valley nevertheless present significant levels of pollution.
 Coline Jourdan began this research at the beginning of 2020 during the 1+2 residency, a residency based in Toulouse combining photography and sciences in partnership with the CNRS.
 Raising the Dust combines documentary photography, scientific reporting and a visual approach.

 How to experience and surpass the disasters, both personal and natural, that life throws at us, is the question behind the series Thin Air, by the Turkish photographer Cemil Batur Gökçeer.
 By using triple exposure, with every roll being re-used twice, the artist creates an element of doubt, complexity and randomness, all at the same time.
-The artist compares this process to the ritual of coffee ground reading to which he is familiar, in other words to a form of iinteraction which opens a new breach in the way of reading and interpreting essential issues.
+The artist compares this process to the ritual of coffee ground reading to which he is familiar, in other words to a form of interaction which opens a new breach in the way of reading and interpreting essential issues.

 SOPHIE CALLE